The department offers admission to the MD course in radiodiagnosis. We do not have DMRD or DNB courses

 Fellowship courses are available in all subspecialties of radiology.
 Admissions are through the entrance examinations conducted by the Maharashtra University of Health Sciences (MUHS).
 Our department or hospital have no role in the process of selection/admission to fellowship courses

 If you have any specific questions about these courses, please contact us .
-We are always there to help.
+We are here to help.

 Barium studies